Understanding Customer Churn

-Churn rate is defined as percentage of lost customers or revenue in a certain time period
+The churn rate is defined as the percentage of lost customers or revenue in a certain time period

 It is of two types.

-Customer Churn Rate=(No. Of customers churned in a period/No. Of customers at the beginning of period)*100
+Customer Churn Rate=(No. Of customers churned in a period/No. Of customers at the beginning of the period)*100

-e.g - For the telecommunication industry a customer has many options to switch to other alternatives.
-Suppose a company has seen 1 out of 20 customers cancelling the subscription to prepaid recharge option & switching to other players last year, then the customer churn rate of the company is 5% per annum.
+e.g. - For the telecommunication industry a customer has many options to switch to other alternatives.
+Suppose a company has seen 1 out of 20 customers canceling the subscription to the prepaid recharge option & switching to other players last year, then the customer churn rate of the company is 5% per annum.

 Revenue Churn rate(also known as MRR churn rate/recurring revenue)=(Revenue churned in a period/Revenue at the beginning of period)*100

-Revenue churn rate measures rate at which company loses revenue due to loss of customers or downgraded subscriptions(i.e subscribing to cheaper services/products offerings by the same company)
+Revenue churn rate measures the rate at which a company loses revenue due to loss of customers or downgraded subscriptions(i.e subscribing to cheaper services/products offerings by the same company)

-Contractual churn: Scenario in which customers decide not to carry with their expired contracts with companies,i.e not to renew services from existing service providing company.
+Contractual churn: Scenario in which customers decide not to carry with their expired contracts with companies, i.e. not to renew services from existing service-providing companies.

-e.g-A customer may have subscribed to a OTT platform for 3 months, after 3 months the customer may choose not to renew the subscription for instance due to lack of time to use OTT platform, hence it comes under category of contractual churn
+e.g. a customer may have subscribed to an OTT platform for 3 months, after 3 months the customer may choose not to renew the subscription for instance due to lack of time to use the OTT platform, hence it comes under the category of contractual churn.

-Non contractual churn: Cases where customers leave potential purchase without completing the transaction.
+Noncontractual churn: Cases where customers leave potential purchases without completing the transaction.
 This is highly likely in e-commerce websites or retail stores.

-For example, a customer may put the product in cart & initiate the payment, but at last moment he might not continue with the payment for reasons like low account balance, skepticism about product etc. and this comes under non contractual churn
+For example, a customer may put the product in a cart & initiate the payment, but at the last moment he might not continue with the payment for reasons like low account balance, skepticism about the product, etc. and this comes under noncontractual churn.

-Voluntary churn: It is the scenario where customers cancel their existing contract with the company.
+Voluntary churn: This is the scenario where customers cancel their existing contract with the company.

 e.g-A customer who has defaulted on his credit card payment may not be able to continue his subscription despite his willingness to continue because he can’t afford to pay.
 It is the least harmful type of churn for any company.

 Customer churn types may be different but understanding the type helps to know the underlying reason for churn.
-Cost of acquisition of a new customer is always higher than the retention cost of an old customer hence, it is important for an organization to understand the underlying cause of churn so that it can work on causes which are under its control to rescue customer attrition.
+The cost of acquisition of a new customer is always higher than the retention cost of an old customer hence, it is important for an organization to understand the underlying cause of churn so that it can work on causes that are under its control to rescue customer attrition.

 The graph above shows the difference in total number of customers of companies with different churn rates over a period of time.
-As we can see a difference of just 2.5% translates into 4 times more customers for the company having lower churn rate.
-This is snapshot of 80 months data only, extrapolating this over a longer period will create gap exponentially between companies having different churn rates.
-Hence, it is important to minimise churn rate & churn analytics can help understand underlying causes of churn and will predict in advance the churn of customer helping companies to plan & take action in advance to minimise churn rate.
+As we can see a difference of just 2.5% translates into 4 times more customers for the company having a lower churn rate.
+This is a snapshot of 80 months of data only, extrapolating this over a longer period will create a gap exponentially between companies having different churn rates.
+Hence, it is important to minimize churn rate & churn analytics can help understand the underlying causes of churn and will predict in advance the churn of customers helping companies to plan & take action in advance to minimize churn rate.

 This is the snapshot of one of the dashboards of customer churn.
-As seen the information provided by it are
+As seen the information provided by it is as follows:

-Customer status in terms of customer who are active, inactive, lost or new to the company
+Customer status - in terms of customers who are active, inactive, lost, or new to the company

-Churn risk on the basis of spending as well as time frame-Bottom left part illustrates risk profile of customer churn along with timeline.
-The segmenting or segregation of customer on the basis of spending groups alongside
+Churn risk on the basis of spending as well as the time frame - The bottom left part illustrates the risk profile of customer churn along with the timeline.
+The segmenting or segregation of customers on the basis of spending groups.

-Individual customer churn risk %-As seen in the bottom right part for each individual customer churn risk % is mentioned alongside customer details like gender,spending.
-It can help company identify customers at high churn risk % and if necessary can create customised offering for them
+Individual customer churn risk %-As seen in the bottom right part each individual customer churn risk % is mentioned alongside customer details like gender, and spending.
+It can help the company identify customers at high churn risk % and if necessary can create customized offerings for them.

 Insights |